My Perfect Weekend with Jean Yip

-Who: Jean Yip is the founder of the Jean Yip group of hair and beauty salons, which has more than 70 outlets in Singapore and the region.
+WHO Jean Yip with her siblings Oliver and Dawn is the founder of the Jean Yip group of hair and beauty salons, which has more than 70 outlets in Singapore and the region.
 The youthful 63-year-old runs the beauty and wellness empire with her husband Mervin Wee, also 63.
 They have three children and four grandchildren.

 "Weekends have always been about family time for us, but the Covid-19 pandemic made it even more so.
 I've noticed that people, even among my friends and family, have changed their lifestyles because of it.
 They are moving away from wanting to go out for meals or shopping at malls, to spending more time at home or outdoors in nature - especially the younger generation like my children, nieces and nephews.